Love, Sanity, or Medical School

-At some point he apologized for not being good with “girl stuff” but he added that he has plenty of beer for me, and beer is almost as good as girlfriends in these situations.
+At some point he apologized for not being good with “girl stuff,” but he added that he has plenty of beer for me, and beer is almost as good as girlfriends in these situations.
 I agreed.
 The following day I spent with Piper, Sophia, Jane, Maggie and Daria, who were also incredible.
 My friends showered me with love, hugs, and support.
-It's not that I'm surprised by how amazing my friends are, but they have gone above and beyond to take care of me.
+It’s not that I’m surprised by how supportive and kind my friends are, but they have gone above and beyond to take care of me.
 Truly incredible.

 I love my friends.

 August 7: Wednesday

 6:53 am: My heart is still pounding from the nightmare that just woke me.
 There were blasts and bombs going off all over.
 I was with my cousin Violet.
 It was the day of her October 19 wedding and her hair was already done.
 We needed to get out of the area because we were in danger.
 Firefighters directed us towards safety.
 There were blocks and blocks of debris piled high for as far as you could see.
 We had to climb over the piles because there were no longer any clear roads to walk on.

 The piles were made of blasted building bits and body parts.
 Bleeding and horrifically injured people cried out for us to help them, but we couldn’t help anyone because it wasn’t safe to stop.
 The smell of burning flesh and smoke hung in the air.